cubiq/ComfyUI_FaceAnalysis/README.md

 ![face analysis](./face_analysis.jpg)

+The extension of course requires `dlib` that has to be installed into the ComfyUI environment.

 ## Important notes

 There are many ways to do this.
 At the moment I'm using DLib as it's fast and easy to use, if there's an actual interest I will release more options (insightface?).